Rugrats Go Wild: Critical response

+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Neil Smith at the BBC gave the film 2 out of 5.
 Film4 stated the film was not as bad as other reviews suggested but "it just doesn't hold a candle to 2002's charming and superior The Wild Thornberrys Movie".

 Soundtrack

-An original soundtrack was released on June 10, 2003, from Columbia Records.
+An original soundtrack was released on June 10, 2003, from Hollywood Records.

 The following is a list of songs that appear on the Rugrats Go Wild soundtrack.